vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 Then create a folder within yours called ChatScript and put the current ChatScript contents within that.
-You can also create a batch file, probably within your folder, that does a “cd ChatScript” to be in the right directory, and then runs ChatScript with the following parameters:
+You can also create a batch file, probably within your folder, that does a "cd ChatScript" to be in the right directory, and then runs ChatScript with the following parameters:

 ChatScript livedata=../LIVEDATA english=LIVEDATA/ENGLISH